BrianWill/japanese_vocab/input.md

 This is surely a great way to practice speaking, but as discussed at the start, beginning and intermediate learners generally lack the required vocabulary and listening comprehension skills to even attempt holding a basic conversation.

 An interesting question then is what else beginner and intermediate learners could do with a language partner that might be effective.
-One thing I'd like to try (but haven't yet had the opportunity) is, rather than holding *conversations* with a language partner, instead do some kind of exercise or game that prompts *communication* with a language partner, but with both people only speaking their own native language.
+One thing I'd like to try (but haven't yet had the opportunity) is, rather than holding *conversations*, instead partners could do some kind of exercise or game that prompts *communication* with a language partner, but with *both people only speaking their own native language*.
 So rather than practicing speaking, the goal would be to just practice listening.

 There are many possible exercises or games that might work well for this, but probably the simplest would be if both parties brought a story for the other person to read aloud.
 For example, if I bring my partner a story in Japanese, they would read it aloud to me sentence-by-sentence, and after each sentence, I would attempt to give them my translation in English.
 Both my partner and I could ask each other questions and prompt each other for clarification, but I would stick to speaking English while they speak Japanese (except perhaps when we prompt each other about specific words, *e.g.* 'What does X mean?').
 Before moving on to the next sentence, we would check a proper translation to make sure we both understood correctly.